dojo/framework/docs/en/outline/supplemental.md

 While outlets are ‘rendered’ when users navigate to them, they seldom deal directly with the rendering of application functionality.
 Outlets are primarily wrappers that handle navigational concerns - passing of query parameters, or handling error fallbacks - and instead delegate to other widgets within an application for functional rendering.

-Applications can provide navigation options to users via Link widgets which are associated to Outlets, in a similar manner to using anchors in traditional HTML pages.
+Applications can provide navigation options to users via Link widgets which are associated with Outlets, in a similar manner to using anchors in traditional HTML pages.

 When using routing, Dojo’s build system can [automatically generate separate bundles](/learn/overview/efficiency-and-performance#automated-layering) for each top level route within the application.
 Each bundle can then be independently delivered to users as they are needed.